ChadDevOps/Marlin-Ender-3-Max/README.md

 I would recommend the following as these can differ for every machine:

 - Tune your PID for the hotend
-- Tune your POD for the bed (optional)
+- Tune your PID for the bed (optional)
 - Calibrate E-Steps for your extruder (default is 93 for Ender 3 printers)
 - Calibrate Probe Z-Offset
 - Remove the Z-stop if your X-axis stops before the probe can reach the bed